ykuijs/M365DSC.CRG/README.md

 ### Important notes

 The configuration data sometimes uses arrays of hashtables.
 In order to merge these items correctly, the code needs to know which items are the same.
-This is done by using the `Id` or `Identity` properties.
+This is done by using the `Id`, `Identity` or `SettingDefinitionId` properties.
 When the specific DSC resource does not have one of these properties, the code will look for the `UniqueID` property.
 This property is removed from the hashtable before it is used in the composite resource.

 Where DSC resources use singular names in the resource names, like `AADAdministrativeUnit`.
 However in the configuration data, these names are made plural, like `AADAdministrativeUnits`.